Bempedoic acid Patient Tips

 - In two 52-week long, placebo-controlled studies with over 3,000 patients, bempedoic acid was evaluated in adults with heterozygous familial hypercholesterolemia or established heart disease whose LDL-C levels were still high despite statin treatment at the highest tolerated dose, alone or with other lipid-lowering therapies.

-- In study 2, bempedoic acid was added to the maximally tolerated statin dose (including no statin at all) either alone or with other lipid-lowering therapies.
+- In study 2, bempedoic acid was added to the maximally tolerated statin dose (or no statin at all) either alone or with other lipid-lowering therapies.
 At 12 weeks, bempedoic acid lowered LDL-C levels by a mean of 17% compared to placebo, a statistically significant effect.

 - In both trials, the maximum LDL-C lowering effects occurred at Week 4.
 Your healthcare provider will check your lipid levels 8 to 12 weeks after you start treatment.